timtech-wiz/ElectricityPayment/README.md

 `php artisan migrate`

-## 9. Seeder data into your database
+## 9. Seed data into your database
 Once you  have migrated and you have confirmed your database has been populated with tables, you can then seed data with this command.
 `php artisan de:seed`